Lutein macular degeneration

 Results showed that the omega-3 made no further improvement; and the lutein and zeaxanthin mixture instead of beta carotene was just as effective.

-It's interesting how often these self-same nutrients appear of importance in many other diseases; for example vitamins C and E, plus two others, in the prevention of frailty syndrome.
+It's interesting how often these self-same nutrients appear of importance in many other diseases; for example vitamins C and E, plus two others in the prevention of frailty syndrome.

 Newsletter

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.